Some pieces remain on view through June 21, 2017 at RHINO Contemporary Crafts Gallery, The Shops at Canal Place, 333 Canal St, New Orleans, LA

 - ¼ page ad in Metalsmith magazine (1 awarded)

-Prize winners will be announced at the exhibition opening.
+Prize winners were announced at the exhibition opening.

 This is a fundraiser for SNAG.
 Proceeds from kit sales and a percentage of work sold will benefit SNAG.